ankithu/Cornus2/README.md

 ### include

-This folder contains our simulated DBMS implementation that is capable over performing writes, reads, and log once.
+This folder contains our simulated DBMS implementation that is capable of performing writes, reads, and log once.
 It is contacted over HTTP and includes a configurable delay so that it can be made to mimic real DBMS like Azure or Redis.

 ## Testing

 ### basic

-This folder contains python scripts and basic test casesthat were used to debug both the paper and new versions of the Cornus Protocol.
+This folder contains python scripts and basic test cases that were used to debug both the paper and new versions of the Cornus Protocol.

 ### benchmark